OVERVIEW

 Our walk today follows in the footsteps of The Venerable Bede, the great scholar-monk of the early English Church.
 As we walk from the site of his monastery at St Paul’s, Jarrow, to St Peter’s, Wearmouth, we journey through a landscape shaped by prayer, learning, and devotion.

 Bede’s life was marked by a deep love for Scripture, community, and the rhythms of worship.
 As we reflect on his legacy, we are invited to consider how knowledge, faith, and humility still shape the way we walk with God.
-We complete our day with a worship service at St Peter’s Wearmouth and then travel by coach to Sunderland for dinner & overnight.

 HOTEL: Seaburn Inn, Sunderland